 Implementing Feature-Driven Testing with the 5/10/15 Rule

 To alleviate the confusion and frustration of writing the wrong tests, we recommend that our users take a feature-driven approach to testing.
-Feature-driven testing is a pragmatic, feature-based approach for front-end testing.
+Feature-driven testing is a pragmatic, feature-based approach for automated front-end testing.
 It can also be applied to other types of testing, such as unit testing.

 The goal of feature-driven testing is to create a structured test suite that focuses test coverage where it is most critical.
 To build these strategic test suites, we use the 5/10/15 Rule to write the first 30 tests for any given feature or application.

 Every test suite should include five smoke tests that test the most-done user activities.
 These tests should be focused around core feature flows that are essential to your application staying up and running.